 Students will line up & get ready to listen like they’ve never listened before!
 I’ve written out Autumn & Halloween rhythmic sentences for students to pass on.

-One point if the words are write.
+One point if the words are right.
 FIVE points if it retains the rhythm.

 Students need nutritious snacks which is why we always end with snack time.
 A fruit platter does the trick.
 With either a Halloween or Autumn playlist playing in the background, students have a chance to settle down before their parents arrive.